What girls need to know about travelling alone in Barcelona

 - Use only the official taxis of the city

 Before the trip, make photocopies of all documents which are necessary for you; such as passport, visa, your health insurance, etc. Don’t carry a lot of cash with you, and be careful with your credit card; as they are been copied more and more these days.
 Remember to further watch attentively your purse with money, especially in public places.
 It is better to divide the available cash into parts, and hide it in several places.
 It is also better to get a suitcase with a security code or a padlock!

 Pack your suitcase intelligently and keep in mind the cultural differences

 When on the road, you might be challenged by unexpected factors or even be positively surprised by how well you can handle them.

-In the end I want to add that if you pay attention to the safety and study the behavior and culture of a new country, you will be able to perfectly enjoy your time, get pleasure from the change of a situation, be free from worrying and problems and truly make the most of your trip!
+In the end, I want to add that if you stay aware of your surroundings, safety, and study the behavior and culture of a new country, you will be able to perfectly enjoy your time!
+Get pleasure from the change of a situation, be free from worrying and problems and truly make the most of your trip!

 Are you planning a solo trip to Barcelona and looking for somewhere to stay?
 Why not take a look at the APARTMENT RENTALS WE HAVE AVAILABLE ON OUR WEBSITE.
 Please feel free to contact us with any questions you may have.